mrcity/mlworkshop/google-apis/cloud-vision/README.md

 * Click on "Service account key".
 * I created a new Service Account called "test" that had a limited number of roles selected (which ones?
 TBD, one or more from the "Project" category).
 Add sufficient roles by clicking on them to show a checkmark by them.
 They will also appear below the word "Selected".
 * Select the "JSON" key type (should already be selected).
 * Click "Create".
 When you do, it will prompt you to make sure you put the JSON file in a safe place, because it will not make the same one twice.
-You need to put this JSON file wherever you will be using a library to access Cloud APIs.
+Put the JSON credential file in mlworkshop/google-apis/keys (../keys from here).

 ### Seed your Google Cloud Storage with some images to make your own Googly Eyes